 Budapest is a cosmopolitan city with a fascinating history.
 The centre is relatively small and it’s great for walking around.
 There are loads of free walking tours that you can undertake – local guides will take you around the city and, if you enjoy the walk, tip them at the end.
 They often have a theme, from a standard city tour showing the main sights, through to Communism and street art.
 The walks take between two-three hours and are a very enjoyable way of seeing the main attractions of the city.
-The guides are really knowledgeable and helpful and are willing to recommend things to do, restaurants to eat in and places to drink.
+The guides are really knowledgeable and helpful and are willing to recommend things to do, restaurants to eat in and places to drink, including the ruin bars of Budapest.

 Chain Bridge, which spans the river Danube between Buda and Pest.